About Me

 Research Focus | Black Feminist Practicum

-Focusing on the Black Feminist Pedagogies that have created intersectional feminism and exemplified social justice that has measurable effects on community engagement, what happens when we use Black Feminism as a way to view art is that autonomy, sexuality, social structures and concepts can be applied more readily that is critical of perception and understanding.
+Focusing on the Black Feminist Pedagogies that have created intersectional feminism and exemplified social justice that has measurable effects on community engagement, what happens when we use Black Feminism as a way to view art is that autonomy, sexuality, social structures, and concepts can be applied more readily, which is critical of perception and understanding.

 I challenge us viewers and artists to complicate how we know what we know to allow the nuance, the subtlety, and ambiguity that takes place with true appreciation of expression.